18F/handbook/docs/11-help-desk/working-practices.md

 ### Respond

 Once we have enough information to address an issue — even if the question is not completely resolved — we **deliver a helpful response**.
-The level of detail should be pitched toward the user's technical proficiency, but truthfulness should not: our explanations should always be candid, open and informative.
+The level of detail should be pitched toward the user's technical proficiency, but truthfulness should not: Our explanations should always be candid, open and informative.
 Some users (for instance, one-time end-users who have a simple question about a specific feature), however, need very little detail, while others (for instance, long-term clients who are deeply engaged in our work) may want all the detail that we can provide.
 More importantly, our response should, whenever possible, help move towards a solution or improve the problem that resulted in the original request.

 Our responses are **respectful, clear and concise**.